Saturday, August 23, 2025

 “Thank God.
 Now I can move to my left.”

-I did and was standing next to Hank with a girlfriend who also worked at the hospital, but not the one I was knew.
+I did and was standing next to Hank with a girlfriend who also worked at the hospital, but not the one I knew about.
 After that, my crush kind of faded.

 Weird Experience 2